MycoMatics/eNano/README.md

    - Porechop trimming
    - Cutadapt reorientation using forward primer and --rc flag
    - Cutadapt trim of primers, only sequences with both forward and reverse primers are retained
-   - NanoFilt quality filter at user-defined phred score
+   - Chopper quality filter at user-defined phred score
    - Vsearch conversion to fasta
    - Sed on sequence IDs prepends barcode name and removes whitespaces
    - Vsearch appends sample names for parsing OTU table